10 Best Cloud Storage Solutions for Small Business

 Functions: Storage, Synching, Sharing

 SugarSync for business has a unique Outlook plugin that lets you keep your team emails completely uncluttered and free of excess data (quicker load times, hello!).
-Much like Google Drive is used on personal cloud, SugarSync lets you send a link to a file or folder rather than directly attaching it into an email.
-This is a great work around for sending large files when your email service has file-size restrictions.
-SugarSync for business works across a number of platforms including PC, Mac, iOS, Android and even BlackBerry (because, yes, some businesses still use them).
-You can share and synch files and folders across all of your devices and your entire team using this service.
+Much like Google Drive is used on personal cloud, SugarSync lets you send a link to a file or folder rather than directly attaching it to an email.
+This is a great workaround for sending large files when your email service has file-size restrictions.
+SugarSync for business works across a number of platforms including PC, Mac, iOS, Android, and even BlackBerry (because, yes, some businesses still use them).
+You can share and sync files and folders across all of your devices and your entire team using this service.

 Find out more about SugarSync on their website.